Why choose an Existential Therapeutic approach?

 Recommended provider for Existential Therapy

 Marc Adams is a graduate of UNC Charlotte where he completed his second Master's degree to become a licensed clinical practitioner.
 His primary focus is Existential Therapy.
 Previously Mr. Adams graduated with an MBA from UC Davis which helped him navigate the technical aspects of a long career in the turbulent banking industry specializing in risk management.
 However, he used the existential questions in his own life to navigate the difficulties and challenges associated with this career.
 This existential approach became the driving force to change career paths and ultimately the desire to share valuable life lessons and teachings with others.
-Mr. Adams is a board member of Charlotte Friends of Jung and President of the Phoenix Friends of Jung non-profit organizations.
+Mr. Adams is also a board member of Charlotte Friends of Jung non-profit organization.
 This interest and expertise in Jungian psychology also informs his therapeutic approach.

 Marc Adams, LMSW, MBA